bocajspear1/honeypoke/README.md

 HoneyPoke supports both Python2 and Python 3.

+## Quick Start

+__A full tutorial on installing HoneyPoke and using it with ElasticSeach and Kibana is available in the [wiki](https://github.com/bocajspear1/honeypoke/wiki/Full-Install-(With-ElasticSearch-Kibana)).__

 ## Pre-Reqs

 * You'll need the dev packages for your version of Python, as well as the libpcap dev libraries (`libpcap-dev`).